Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-To prove Theorem \ref{thm_intro_main}, we consider, following \cite[\S 0.5.4]{MP}, a degeneration with general fiber $X$ and special fiber $X_1 \cup_D \tilde{X}_2$, where $\tilde{X}_2$ is the blow-up of $X_2$ along $Z$, and $X_1 \cup_D \tilde{X}_2$ denotes the union of $X_1$ and $\tilde{X}_2$ transversally glued along a copy of $D$.
-By Theorem \ref{thm_intro_1}, the Gromov--Witten invariants of $X$ are determined by the simple nodal Gromov--Witten invariants of $X$.
-By the nodal degeneration formula of Theorem \ref{thm_intro_degeneration} applied to the degeneration of $X$ to $X_1 \cup_D \tilde{X}_2$, the simple nodal Gromov--Witten invariants of $X$ can be computed in terms of the nodal relative Gromov--Witten invariants of $(X_1,D)$ and $(\tilde{X}_2,D)$.
-By the splitting formula of Theorem \ref{thm_intro_splitting}, these nodal relative Gromov--Witten invariants can be reconstructed from the Gromov--Witten invariants of $X_1$, $D$, and $\tilde{X}_2$.
-Finally, Gromov--Witten invariants of $\tilde{X}_2$ are determined by the Gromov--Witten invariants of $X_2$ and $Z$ by the blow-up result of \cite[Thm B]{fan2017chern}.
+By Theorem \ref{thm_intro_1}, when $X$ is not a cubic surface or an even dimensional complete intersection of two quadrics, the Gromov--Witten invariants of $X$ are determined by the simple nodal Gromov--Witten invariants of $X$.
+By the nodal degeneration formula of Theorem \ref{thm_intro_degeneration} applied to the degeneration \eqref{deggg} the simple nodal Gromov--Witten invariants of $X$ can be computed in terms of the nodal relative Gromov--Witten invariants of $(X_1,D)$ and $(\widetilde{X}_2,D)$.
+By the splitting formula of Theorem \ref{thm_intro_splitting}, these nodal relative Gromov--Witten invariants can be reconstructed from the Gromov--Witten invariants of $X_1$, $D$, and $\widetilde{X}_2$.
+Finally, Gromov--Witten invariants of $\widetilde{X}_2$ are determined by the Gromov--Witten invariants of $X_2$ and $Z$ by the blow-up result{\footnote{The more basic blow-up result of \cite[Lemma 1]{MP} could also be used (including the Gromov-Witten invariants also of $D$).}} of \cite[Theorem B]{fan2017chern}.

+For the special cases when $X$ is a cubic surface or an even dimensional complete intersection of two quadrics, we show by a direct topological study that there is actually no monodromy acting on the cohomology in the degeneration \eqref{deggg} and so the usual degeneration formula can be applied.

-As Theorem \ref{thm_intro_main} computes Gromov--Witten invariants of a complete intersection in terms of Gromov--Witten invariants of complete intersections of either smaller degree or smaller dimension, it can be used recursively to compute Gromov--Witten invariants of all complete intersections in terms of Gromov--Witten invariants of projective spaces, which are known by localization.
-However, one needs to treat the three exceptional cases in Theorem \ref{thm_intro_main} separately.
-For the first two, observe that the Gromov--Witten invariants of a cubic surface are known from its description as blow-up of $\PP^2$ in 6 points, and the Gromov--Witten invariants of a quadric can be computed by localization as a quadric is a homogeneous variety.
-For the third case, the Gromov--Witten invariants of $4$-dimensional complete intersections of two quadrics can be computed following the recent work of Hu \cite{hu2021computing}.
-However, it is still an open question to fully determine the Gromov--Witten invariants of even dimensional complete intersections of two quadrics of dimension at least $6$.
-Nevertheless, Theorem \ref{thm_intro_main} can be applied to completely determine the Gromov--Witten invariants of all smooth complete intersections, which are not complete intersections of dimension at least $6$ of two or more quadrics, as described in detail in \S \ref{section_algorithm}.
+As Theorem \ref{thm_intro_main} computes Gromov--Witten invariants of a complete intersection in terms of Gromov--Witten invariants of complete intersections of either smaller degree or smaller dimension, it can be used recursively to compute Gromov--Witten invariants of all complete intersections in terms of Gromov--Witten invariants of projective spaces, which are known by localization \cite{GP}.